JohanVer/Precise-Time-Millis/Readme.txt

 So we can measure over hours in Millisecond Precision with Round about 32768Hz 1-2ppm.

-To Choose the Timer you should Edit Time.ccp Line to Timer Number:
+To Choose the Timer Edit Time.ccp Line to Timer Number:
 Example Timer 1:
 #Define TIMERVAR 1